SS Rotterdam (1908): Career

 By 1910 Rotterdam was equipped for submarine signalling, and the Marconi Company had equipped her for wireless telegraphy.
 By 1913 her wireless telegraph call sign was MHR, but by 1914 it had been changed to PEA.

 By 1914 Rotterdam had begun seasonal cruising.
 That February she left Hoboken with 842 first class passengers on a cruise to the Mediterranean via Madeira.
-She toured the Mediterranean, visiting Cadiz, Gibraltar, Algiers, Piraeus, Istanbul, Jaffa, Alexandria, Naples, Villefranche-sur-Mer, and Boulogne.
+She toured the Mediterranean, visiting Cádiz, Gibraltar, Algiers, Piraeus, Istanbul, Jaffa, Alexandria, Naples, Villefranche-sur-Mer, and Boulogne.